Stable polarized del Pezzo surfaces: Introduction

 \begin{theorem} Let $S$ be a smooth del Pezzo surface such that $K_S^2\leqslant 2$, and let $L$ be an ample $\mathbb{Q}$-divisor on $S$.
 If $-K_S-\frac{2}{3}\frac{-K_S\cdot L}{L^2}L$ is nef, then $(S,L)$ is $K$-stable. \end{theorem}

 For each smooth del Pezzo surface of degree one or two, this result provides a closed subset in its ample cone that consists of $K$-stable polarizations.
 This subset contains an anticanonical divisor, so that Theorem~\ref{theorem:main} also implies the existence of K\"ahler-Einstein metrics on smooth del Pezzo surfaces of degree one and two.
 The nefness condition in Theorem~\ref{theorem:main} is easy to check, because the Mori cones of these del Pezzo surfaces are generated by finitely many $(-1)$-curves.
+The polarizations satisfying the nefness condition are far from those considered by Arezzo, Pacard, Rollin and Singer \cite{AP1,AP2,APS,RS}, and therefore they are new.

+Combining Theorem \ref{theorem:main} with \cite{Chen-Cheng} by Chen and Cheng, we obtain the following \begin{corollary} Let $S$ be a smooth del Pezzo surface such that $K_S^2\leqslant 2$, and let $L$ be an ample $\mathbb{Q}$-divisor on $S$.
+If $-K_S-\frac{2}{3}\frac{-K_S\cdot L}{L^2}L$ is nef, then $S$ admits a constant scalar curvature K\"ahler metric in the K\"ahler class $c_1(L)$. \end{corollary}

 For smooth del Pezzo surfaces of degree one, the assertion of Theorem~\ref{theorem:main} was recently proved by Hong and Won in \cite{HongWon} using a different approach.

 The $\alpha$-invariant of Tian, originally defined in terms of complex differential geometry, has an algebraic formulation which we use to study the $K$-stability of the anticanonically polarized del Pezzo surfaces.
 For a variety $X$ and an ample $\mathbb{Q}$-divisor $L$ on it, we let